stargate/stargate/grpc/README.md

 ```

 It takes the `Batch` as an argument.
-A Batch can contain N queries.
+A Batch can contain N queries of type INSERT, UPDATE, or DELETE.
 We are adding two queries via `addQueries` method.

 #### Async API